yozh-io/dexknot-demo/README.md

 ## Demo project @yozh-io/1inch-widget

-This is a [Create React App](https://create-react-app.dev/) project bootstrapped with [`create-react-app`](https://create-react-app.dev/docs/getting-started) to showcase how to integrate the @yozh-io/1inch-widget package in your own projects.
-It uses react-scripts@5.0.0.
+This is a [Create React App](https://create-react-app.dev/) project bootstrapped with [`create-react-app`](https://create-react-app.dev/docs/getting-started) to showcase how to integrate the dexknot-base package in your own projects.
+It uses react-scripts@5.0.1.

 <img src="public/widget-example.gif" height="500" />